DarkHobbit/doublecontact/doc/manual.en.md

 Choosing **View -> Two panels** again  will turn off two panel mode.

+If you choose **View -> Quick View** or press Ctrl+Q, Quick View mode will be activated.
+In this mode, second panel show details of contact was selectes on current panel (only for single selection).

 You can change visual presentation of tables (**View -> Settings**, "General" tab).
 Program allows to switch on/off table grid, using of alternate grid colors and using of system or user-defined font and colors.